World peace! Who doesn’t want it!?

 Actions that affect the greater public need to be accounted for and used to step forward.

-Those with a greater influence to impact people and the planet should be held accountable when in breach of their obligations.
-To move forward we must acknowledge that the system we live in often encourages individual wrongdoing, therefore rather than individual blame we must first look at the greater system to make change.
+Those with a greater influence to impact people and the planet should be held accountable when in breach of their obligations but to move forward we must acknowledge that the system we live in often encourages individual wrongdoing, therefore rather than individual blame we must first look at the greater system to make change.

 Cooperation over competition.